The Pace of Change Creates a Need

 nvm and its new competitors demonstrate the value of tools that bring simplicity and efficiency to software development.
 SOOS brings the same value to software composition analysis.
 SOOS integrates with Node.js and a host of other frameworks and tools.
 A SOOS scan compares every package and dependency against nearly 150,000 known vulnerabilities.
 Once detected, the SOOS dashboard highlights issues and prioritizes trouble spots.

 SOOS handles compliance with equal ease.
 Whether it’s licenses, trademarks, copyrights, or patents, a SOOS scan keeps developers on the right side of compliance at all times.
-This dedication to reliability and simplicity carries through to pricing: $99 per month, with no limit on seats.

 Security, compliance, governance, and productivity — SOOS is the security analyzing tool for the job.